chavezheras/moving_pixel/content/Public speaking.md

 ---
 ---

-🎤 I'm generally open to requests for public speaking, and I enjoy engaging with different audiences, from education to industry to policy makers; and in different formats, from keynotes to smaller research seminars ―in **English** or in **Spanish**.
+🎤 I'm generally open to requests for public speaking, and I enjoy engaging with different audiences, from education to industry to policy; from keynotes to smaller research seminars; in **English** or in **Spanish**.

 I am especially keen to talk about:
 - AI and creative industries (especially film, TV, video platforms and videogames)